Geoffrey Eley: Career

 He was appointed a Commander of the Order of the British Empire (CBE) in the 1947 Birthday Honours for his services following the war, when he was Director of Overseas Disposals, Ministry of Supply.
 In 1948 he was appointed a part time member of the London Electricity Board, remaining a member until 1956.
 He was appointed to the Court of Directors for the Bank of England in 1949.
 He was knighted in the 1964 Birthday Honours.

 He was chairman of the Brush Group, Ltd., Heinemann Group of Publishers Ltd., Richard Thomas and Baldwins and Thomas Tilling.

 He also served as High Sheriff of the County of London in 1954 and 1955, and High Sheriff of Greater London in 1966 and 1967.

 In 1979 the book The Birmingham Heritage was published.
 He had co-written this with Joan Zuckerman.
 The book carried a foreword written by the politician, Roy Jenkins.

 Personal life

 In 1937, he married Penelope Hughes Wake-Walker, daughter of Admiral Sir Frederic Wake-Walker and Muriel, daughter of Sir Collingwood Hughes, 10th Baronet.
 They had two sons and two daughters.
 His youngest daughter, Chloë Sarabella, married Richard Christian Wynne Fremantle, grandson of Thomas Fremantle, 3rd Baron Cottesloe.
-Another grand-daughter is Thalia C. Eley.
+Another granddaughter is Thalia C. Eley.

 He is buried in the cemetery at East Bergholt in Suffolk.

 The grave of Geoffrey Eley in East Bergholt Cemetery, Suffolk.